Last updated on December 27th, 2021 at 03:15 pm

 I got this idea from How To Handle 1000 Things at Once: A Fun Guide To Mastering Home & Personal Management which despite being written several decades ago is still my favorite time management book of all time, and I have read dozens.
 I love the book so much that it has earned a place on my “read over and over again” bookshelf and only a few books make that shelf.

-As I wrote in my introduction I keep my brain dump list on a clipboard full of paper that has only been used on one side.
+I keep my brain dump list on a clipboard full of paper that has only been used on one side.
 But you can use what works best for you.
 I do however recommend you stick to using a paper and a pen list and that if you use a notebook you use one that is spiralbound.

 Why not an app-based dump list?
 To open an app you have to one, locate your device, two activate your device, three open up the app you used for your dump list.
 Those are three steps that can prevent you from looking at your list on a regular basis and to be effective a brain dump list needs to be glanced at often.
 Plus paper can’t have its battery die or experience technical difficulties.